 Three hours.
 Prerequisite: NUR 307.
 This course directs the student to examine his or her personal development within the profession of nursing.
 It encourages and assists the student to develop leadership skills and refine life management skills.
 Legal and ethical issues in nursing and health care are explored and discussed.
-Evening Program only.
+RN to BSN Program only.